 The Rasponi were one of the wealthiest families of Papal Ravenna.
-In 1819 Lord Byron was urged by Countess Teresa Guiccioli, of whom he was the official cicisbeo (gallant and lover of a married woman), to write a Sonnet On The Nuptials Of The Marquis Antonio Cavalli With The Countess Clelia Rasponi Of Ravenna (it opens in another page - external link).
+In 1819 Lord Byron was urged by Countess Teresa Guiccioli, of whom he was the official cicisbeo (gallant and lover of a married woman), to write a Sonnet On The Nuptials Of The Marquis Antonio Cavalli With The Countess Clelia Rasponi Of Ravenna.
 The Rasponi decorated a chapel of one of their palaces with VIth century mosaics taken from the lost church of S. Severo in Classe.
 The result is a poor patchwork because they used only fragments depicting animals which were arranged to suit the layout of the chapel.
 The palace was eventually acquired and modified by the Italian State and today the chapel is open to the public.

 The remains of the marble ambo of the Ursian basilica is decorated by panel-work with a little bird or beast

 The Cathedral was built at the same time as the adjoining Neonian Baptistery, but it was entirely redesigned in the XVIIIth century.
 It retains however a VIth century ambo decorated with very flattened reliefs, undoubtedly showing Byzantine influence, and a number of ancient sarcophagi.
 The adjoining Archiepiscopal Palace includes a chapel with fine mosaics and a small museum.

 One sort of sculpture seems certainly to have been

 practised at Ravenna, that of making the marble sarcophagi of which so many still remain there.
 T. G. Jackson